 Sand the woodblock(s) all around with 120 grit then 220 grit sandpaper until smooth on all sides.
 Make sure to pay particular attention to the cut sides of the block as they tend to be a bit rougher.
 If the sides are particularly rough, start with 80 grit sandpaper.
 After sanding wipe off any remaining dust particles with a damp rag.

 Trim the graphic print you will be using to the proper size.
 If you printed yours from the Resource Library, it should fit the block just right.
 Orient the block so that the slightly rounded edges are at the top and bottom respectively.

 Determine which graphic you would like to use on either side.
 I love the look of a darker graphic on one side with a lighter one on the other, but it’s entirely up to you.
 You could also group them by the quotes you decide to use.

 You have the option to paint your little woodblock or apply the graphic print to the natural wood.
 If you choose to paint, leave the sides where the graphic will be applied unpainted.
 Alternately you can add accent paint to the unfinished edges before the final coat of mod podge is applied.
 I left mine bare as I love the organic look of the wood grain.

-You can make your block double-sided and have one message on the front and one on the back for versatility.
-I love anything that does double duty so that is what I opted for.
-It saves space and you only need to prep one block for two different looks.
-If you decide to the same, just repeat the mod podge steps on the backside with another graphic of your choice.
+To make your block double-sided with one message on the front and one on the back for versatility, just repeat the mod podge steps on the backside with another graphic of your choice.
 Let the first side dry well before applying the graphic to the other side.

 After the mod podge is sufficiently dry apply a layer to all but one side (it needs to rest on that side to dry).
 Wait another 30 minutes or so before applying mod podge to that side as well.
 One coat is normally enough to seal the piece.